Darth-coffee/Automated-Tracking-of-Marmoset-Dyads/README.md

 These videos are then fed into DeepLabCut (DLC) for fine-grained body part tracking.

-This ensures DLC does not waste computation on irrelevant background pixels.
+This ensures DLC recieves only one marmoset per frames, thereby eliminating the ID switch problem.

 5. Identity correction